useplunk/node/README.md

 ##### Parameters
 - `event`: The name of the event to publish
 - `email`: The email address of the user to publish the event to
+- `subscribed` [Optional]: Whether to the contact is subscribed to marketing emails, defaults to `true`
 - `data` [Optional]: An object containing the data to attach to the user

 ```ts